 Below is the map showing the results of the 2012 election followed by our model’s predictions based on all 2012 state and national polls.

 By clicking on any of the months below, you can see what our predictions would have been on that particular month.

 Notice that we correctly predict the favorite to win every state, except for Florida (even though some of our early predictions do correctly give Florida to Obama).
-A possible explanation for this discrepancy could be related to pollster biases we didn’t take into account.
-Or this could simply be a surprising result too—small probability events do occur (in fact, they occur all the time).
+A possible explanation for this discrepancy could have something to do with pollster biases we didn’t take into account.
+Or this could simply be a surprising result too.
+Small probability events do occur (in fact, they occur all the time).

 The overall accuracy of our predictions gives us great confidence in our estimates of this year’s election.